SarthakMakhija/blast/README.md

 All we needed was a tool that can send load (or specific load) on target TCP servers, read responses from those servers and present a decent :) report.
 This was an opportunity to build **blast**. **blast** is inspired from [hey](https://github.com/rakyll/hey), which is an HTTP load generator in golang.

-Since version 0.0.3, blast is a very thin CLI with a dependency on [blast-core](https://github.com/SarthakMakhija/blast-core).
+*With version 0.0.3, blast is a very thin CLI with a dependency on [blast-core](https://github.com/SarthakMakhija/blast-core).*

 ## Features